 The contexts in which design applies are continually diversified in a society experiencing constantly accelerating heterogeneous and complex transformations.
 Teaching design is therefore not only limited to the traditional fields of object and space, but deals with determining concepts and questions that are currently in debate.
 It develops a corpus of scientific and critical ideas, methodologies and tools, which probe the conditions of existence (local / global / “glocal”) and the states of being of individuals in the world.
 Associated with related disciplines (art, architecture, town planning, landscape, etc.) or distant ones (biology, neurosciences, etc.), it engages in exploring established, emerging or prospective practices, which question the notion of scales, temporalities and economies, enabling experimentation on the diverse range of materialities and modes of production involved in projects.

-In this sense, the isdaT develops a dialectical approach, through its association with institutions (universities, art centres and so on), associations and craft-related organisms.
+In this sense, the isdaT develops a dialectical approach, through its association with institutions (universities, art centres, Institute of the City…), associations and craft-related organisms.